Gitatme123/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 ## Study Design: MechaCar vs Competition
+A statistical study that can quantity MechaCars ability to perform against competition:

 > What metric or metrics are you going to test?

 > What is the null hypothesis or alternative hypothesis?